 The main advantage that water conditioners present is their low maintenance requirements in that they don’t require regeneration cycles (no water is wasted also).
 They are also way cheaper than their salt-based competitors.

 Now, just as salt-type water softeners, not all water conditioners live up to their claims.
 So, it’s always important to do due diligence to ensure that you are getting value for your money.
-Here are our recommendations of the best salt free water softeners for 2019.
+Here are our recommendations for the best salt-free water softeners in 2020.

 1. Eddy Electronic Water Descaler